kaljuvee/fintechlabs/bigdata/README.md

 # Overview

-The aim of this exercise is to create bunch of simple JSON extract files from various csv sources based on the conditions. (weekly aggregator)
+The aim of this sample job is to create a set of simple JSON extract files from various csv sources based on specific conditionis (weekly aggregation)

+# Running Job

+After cloning this repository and installing the standard Python and Spark (cluster) environments, run the following command:

+`spark-submit run_spark_test.py sales.csv calendar.csv store.csv product.csv`

+The output should be 70 specific JSON files as described below.

 # Data